chayanforyou/Remote-Control-Switch/README.md

 </p>
 <p align="center" >
   <b>
     Figure 4.
-Remote controller (actual size 85 x 39 x 6 mm)
+Multi Remote controller (SONY & NEC Protocol)
   </b>
 </p>

 ## Operational Use

+**Sony Remote (SONY)**

+**Chaina Remote (NEC)**

+**MP3 Remote (NEC)**
-The remote control has a total 21 keys, and the keys “0 to 9” are used to control fan speed where "0" is lower and "9" is higher speed, “Mute” will be turn off the fan, "EQ" will be toggle light 1, "VOL+" will be toggle light 2.
+* The remote control has a total 21 keys, and the keys “0 to 9” are used to control fan speed where "0" is lower and "9" is higher speed, “Mute” will be turn off the fan, "EQ" will be toggle light 1, "VOL+" will be toggle light 2.
 The "POWER" key is used to turn on or off the device.
 The "PLAY/PAUSE" and "NEXT" keys can also used to decrease/increase fan speed respectively.

 The LED is lit while it accepts the commands from the remote control.
 And it remains turn on when device is off.